MihaiM1209/TMPS/Lab0/README.md

 By using abstraction and inheritance, new output formats can be added easily without altering existing functionality.
 The result is a **modular, extensible, and future-proof** approach to managing and displaying product information.

----

-Would you like me to also make this README slightly shorter (like for GitHub repo — under 1 page) or keep it in this detailed academic style?